Sarah269/Data-Cleaning-Project/README.md

 - Created SalePrice_Grp field to assign categories to SalePrice values
 - Created SaleYear variable
 - Missing Values - Numeric Variables
-  - Decision: Drop BuildingValue, LandValue, TotalValue, Acreage, YearBuilt, Bedrooms, FullBath, HalfBath
+  - Decision: Drop BuildingValue, LandValue, TotalValue, Acreage, YearBuilt, Bedrooms, FullBath, HalfBath, OwnerName
     - 100% of the rows in the Condo LandUse did not have data for the above variables
     - 44% of the rows in Residential Land LandUse did not have data for the above variables
     - 19% of the rwos in Single Family LandUse did not have data for the above variables